-For 2015 and subsequent tax years, rather than providing the details for each foreign property, or "by account and country", it is possible for taxpayers who held specified foreign property with a total cost amount of less than \$250,000 throughout the year to report according to the simplified reporting method.
+For 2015 and subsequent tax years, rather than providing the details for each foreign property, or "by account and country," it is possible for taxpayers who held specified foreign property with a total cost amount of less than \$250,000 throughout the year to report according to the simplified reporting method.

-Part A: Simplified reporting method

-For each type of property that applies to yo u, check (✓) the appropriate box.
-Type of property: Funds held outside Canada Shares of non-resident corporations (other than foreign affiliates) Indebtedness owed by non-resident Interests in non-resident trusts Real property outside Canada (other than personal use and real estate used in an active business) Other property outside Canada Property held in an account with a Canadia an registered securities dealer or a Canadian trust company Country code: Select the top three countries based on the maximum cost amount of specified foreign property held during the year.
-Enter the country codes in the boxes below: Income from all specified foreign proper ty s Gain(loss) from the disposition from all specified foreign property \$ Privacy Act, personal information bank number Cl 3A PPU 035 C 11: T1135 E (16) (Ce formulaire existe en français.)
+Part A: Simplified reporting method For each type of property that applies to you, of heck (✓) the appropriate box.
+Type of property: Funds held outside Canada Shares of non-resident corporations (other that ın foreign affiliates) Interests in non-resident trusts Real property outside Canada (other than per- sonal use and real estate used in an active business) Other property outside Canada Property held in an account with a Canadian r egistered securities dealer or a Canadian trust company Country code: ximum cost amount of specified foreign property held during the year.
+Enter the country codes in the boxes below: Income from all specified foreign property s Gain(loss) from the disposition from all spe cified foreign property \$ Privacy Act, personal information bank number CRA F PU 035 C10 T1135 E (16) (Ce formulaire existe en français.)
 Canada

-Your tax slips and our Foreign Properties Reports (see the section entitled "NBFWM Foreign Properties Report" hereinafter) contain all the necessary information required to complete Form T1135 - Part A, referred to as the "Simplified Method".
+Your tax slips and our Foreign Properties Reports (see the section entitled "Foreign Properties Report" hereinafter) contain all the necessary information required to complete Form T1135 - Part A, referred to as the "Simplified Method."